 Photo by Patrick Nouhailler licensed under CC BY-SA 2.0.
-NewToSki.com is reader supported.
-We may collect a share of sales or other compensation from the links on this page.
+We are reader supported.
+We may collect a share of sales from the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.

 Zermatt Ski Resort, Switzerland is considered one of the best ski resorts in Europe and attracts skiers from around the world.
 With incredible views of the Matterhorn and an impressive amount of skiing terrain, Zermatt is certainly an amazing place to ski.
 But, is this famous resort suitable for beginner skiers?